Prof Khosrow Adeli, IFCC President

 Research & Education:

-- Development of the Canadian Laboratory Initiative on Pediatric Reference Intervals (CALIPER), the world-leading database of children reference ranges adopted by clinical laboratories in over 100 countries worldwide
+- Development of the Canadian Laboratory Initiative on Pediatric Reference Intervals (CALIPER), the world-leading database of child and adolescent reference ranges adopted by clinical laboratories in over 100 countries worldwide

-- Program Director of the Postdoctoral Training at the University of Toronto for over 20 years
+- Program Director of the Postdoctoral Training Program in Clinical Chemistry at the University of Toronto for 20 years (2000 - 2020)

 - Trained over 50 clinical chemistry fellows, many of whom hold prominent positions in laboratories globally